-For information on fisheries resources in the South Yuba watershed upstream of Spaulding Dam please refer to the Pacific Gas and Electric Company's (PG&E) Drum-Spaulding Project (FERC Project No. 2310) Preliminary Application Document (PAD) (2008).
+For information on fisheries resources in the South Yuba watershed upstream of Spaulding Dam please refer to the Pacific Gas and Electric Company's (PG&E) Drum-Spaulding Project (FERC Project No. 2310) Pre-Application Document (PG&E 2008).

-South Feather Power Project Relicensing.
-Slate Creek Diversion Tunnel conveys water from the Slate Creek Diversion Dam in the Yuba River Basin to Sly Creek Reservoir in the Feather

-River Basin (South Feather Power Project, FERC 2088-068).
+South Feather Power Project Relicensing

+Slate Creek Diversion Tunnel conveys water from the Slate Creek Diversion Dam in the North Yuba River Basin to Sly Creek Reservoir in the Feather River Basin (South Feather Power Project, FERC 2088-068).
 A Final Environmental Impact Statement (FEIS) was completed for relicensing of this project in 2009 (FERC 2009).

 The FEIS describes the results of recent fisheries studies.
-During 2004-2006 stream surveys, South Feather Water & Power Agency (SFWPA) sampled all project reaches and reference reaches with similar habitat characteristics selected for comparison of fish populations.
+During 2004-2006 stream surveys, South Feather Water and Power Agency (SFWPA) sampled all project reaches and reference reaches with similar habitat characteristics selected for comparison of fish populations.
 The fish species composition in Slate Creek consisted of rainbow trout and speckled dace in the upper watershed, changing to a transitional zone (e.g., Sacramento pikeminnow) and warmwater species (e.g., smallmouth bass) in the lowest section of the stream near the North Yuba River confluence.
-Average trout biomass from 1993 to 2005, at trout-dominated sites ranged from 24 to 28 pounds per acre, and the average number of catchable trout ranged from 248 to 304 trout per mile.
+Average trout biomass at trout-dominated sites from 1993 to 2005 ranged from 24 to 28 pounds per acre, and the average number of catchable trout ranged from 248 to 304 trout per mile.

-Nevada Irrigation District's (NID) Yuba-Bear Hydroelectric Project and PG&E's Drum-Spaulding Project Relicensings Studies (2009).
-The remaining source documents consist of technical memoranda that describe the 2008 results of NID's and PG&E's ongoing fish related studies being conducted in support of the coordinated relicensing of NID's Yuba-Bear Hydroelectric Project (FERC Project No. 2266) and PG&E's Drum-Spaulding Project.
+Nevada Irrigation District's (NID) Yuba-Bear Hydroelectric Project and PG&E's Drum-Spaulding Project Relicensing Studies

+The remaining source documents consist of technical memoranda that describe the results of NID's and PG&E's fish-related studies that were conducted in support of the coordinated relicensing of NID's Yuba-Bear Hydroelectric Project (FERC Project No. 2266) and PG&E's Drum-Spaulding Project.